This is a time for prayer to Our Lord.

 Gospel of John 1:28-29

-The Lord Jesus Christ, the eternal Son of God, entered time and history through the Incarnation.
+Our Lord and Savior Jesus Christ entered time and history through the Incarnation.
 "The Word became flesh and dwelt among us, full of grace and truth" (John 1:14).
-Jesus Christ, the Son of God (Mark 1:1, Romans 1:4), is a gift of love from the Father for the salvation of the world (John 3:16-17), the one who died for all of mankind (2 Corinthians 5:15), our "Savior, the Lord Jesus Christ" (Philippians 3:21).
+Jesus Christ, the eternal Son of God (Matthew 16:16), is a gift of love from the Father for the salvation of the world (John 3:16-17), the one who died for all of mankind, our "Savior, the Lord Jesus Christ" (Philippians 3:20).

 Jesus Christ, the Lamb of God, fulfills Old Testament prophecy.
+Yeshua, his very name in Hebrew, means "the Lord Saves."
 The Lamb of God recalls the Passover Lamb, whose blood was sprinkled on the houses of the Israelites to protect them during the Exodus from Egypt (Exodus 12).
 The Messiah as the suffering servant will give his life as an offering for sin (Isaiah 53).
-The Lamb anticipates the victorious Lamb of the Apocalypse (Revelation 5-7).
+The Lamb anticipates the victorious Lamb of the Apocalypse (Revelation 5).

-In the Sermon on the Mount, Jesus gave us the Beatitudes (Matthew 5:3-10), affirmed the Ten Commandments of God (Matthew 5:17-20), and taught us the prayer of hope, the Lord's Prayer (Matthew 6:9-13).
+In the Sermon on the Mount (Matthew 5-7), Jesus of Nazareth gave us the Beatitudes, affirmed the Ten Commandments of God, and taught us the prayer of hope, the Lord's Prayer, and the Golden Rule.
 Jesus promised the Apostles and his followers that "When I go I will prepare a place for you, I will come again and will take you to myself, that where I am you will be also" (John 14:3).

-God is love (1 John 4:8)!
+God is love (I John 4:8)!
 The mystery of the Cross reveals the open arms of Christ Jesus.
-The Church Fathers interpreted his open arms to reveal his obedience and glorification of his Father and at the same time reveal his devotion to all of mankind.
-His open arms of prayer symbolically represent worship and brotherliness, the indivisibility of service to mankind and glorification of God.
-The figure of the Cross itself symbolizes union with both God and mankind through Jesus Christ: the vertical rises towards God in heaven and descends to the earth, and the horizontal embraces man both east and west.
+Jesus practiced what he preached: "This is my commandment: love one another as I love you.
+No one has greater love than this, to lay down his life for his friends" (John 15:12-13).
+The Church Fathers interpreted his open arms of prayer to reveal his obedience and glorification of his Father and at the same time reveal his love for all of mankind.
+The figure of the Cross itself symbolizes union with both God and mankind through Jesus Christ: the vertical arm rises towards God in heaven and descends to the earth, and the horizontal arm embraces man both east and west.